stuycs-gh-classrooms/nxtm-p01-pd10-calvin-coolidge/README.md

 4. Specifically, the logic behind Conways, Seeds, and Diamoeba, and the ability to switch between the three
 5. An update function to change the state of all cells at the same time interval
 6. a time global variable that updates every x amount of frames
+7. a alive cell count global variable and the corresponding update method
+8. a dead cell count global variable and the corresponding update method

 ### Extra Features
 What are some features that are not essential to the program, but you would like to see (provided you have time after completing the necessary features.
 Theses can be customizations that are not part of the core requirements.